shahe-islam/kibana-index-grouping-automation/README.md

 1. Execute the script in the directory
     ```python3 index_script.py```

-1. Enter the full file path to open when prompted, for example
+1. Enter the full file path to open when prompted, for example :

     ```/Users/Shahe.Islam/developer/ndap-journey/ndap-journey.xlsx```

-1. Enter the full file save path when prompted
+1. Enter the full file save path when prompted, for example:
-    ```/Users/Shahe.Islam/developer/ndap-journey/ndap-journey-test2.xlsx```
+    ```/Users/Shahe.Islam/developer/ndap-journey/ndap-journey-test.xlsx```

 4. Once the script has executed, a new Excel spreadsheet will have generated with the additional columns with the tags and size.